alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-05-14-p-values-hypothesis-testing.markdown

     return normal_probability_below(v2, mu, sigma) - normal_probability_below(v1, mu, sigma)

-""" Inverse through binary search; not optimal for more than a few values """ def interval_probability_centered(p, mu, sigma):
+#Inverse through binary search; not optimal for more than a few values
+def interval_probability_centered(p, mu, sigma):
     """
     returns the interval (lower, upper) of values for which the probability of the result to be in it is equal to p.
     """
     hw = 9 * sigma # half width of intw
     interval_low, interval_high = mu - hw, mu + hw